PicoPlanetDev/Target-Analysis/README.md

 For example:
 "03jan2021Sigmond1.jpeg"

+If you choose not to name your files before importing them into the Target Analysis software, you will need to manually type in a name, date, and target number:

-You can click [Use Today] to set today's date and use target #1.
+You can click <kbd>Use Today</kbd> to set today's date and use target #1.
 The target number allows you to score multiple targets from the same person on the same day.

 You can also simply type in a month, day, year, target number, and name.

-When using either option, please make sure to disable "Use info from file" in this scenario.
+When using either option, **please make sure to disable "Use info from file" in this scenario.**

 The name should identify the target easily.
 I prefer to use the shooter's name for this.
-It is preferable to make the name one word only (Sigmond or SigmondKukla for example) to avoid problems related to the path of files that use this name.
+It is important to make the name one word only (Sigmond or SigmondKukla for example) to avoid problems related to the system path of files that use this name.

-**To show identified trends for a single shooter across a range of dates:**
+#### To show identified trends for a single shooter across a range of dates:
 1. Click File -> Show Trends.
 2. Select Load Folder or Load File, depending on what trend you would like to see:
     a.
 Load Folder allows you to open the data folder (or another folder with output files in it) to see which bull has the lowest score on average versus the highest score.
     b.
 Load File allows you to select a CSV data file to see a graph of shooting performance including score and X Count.
 Remember, these are designed for a single shooter.
 Please copy and paste data files / folder to another location to isolate them to score only a single shooter.

-**If Target Analysis is not working properly:**
+### If Target Analysis is not working properly:

 Click File -> Settings to open the settigs menu.